-Mesa Falls Scenic Highway is a spectacular Southern Idaho drive which takes you through forests and rivers until you finally reach the incredible Lower and Upper Falls.
-This 29 mile drive, which begins near Ashton, Idaho, provides some of the most spectacular scenery you will find anywhere.
+Mesa Falls Scenic Highway is a spectacular Southern Idaho drive which takes you through mesmerizing forests and rivers until you finally reach the incredible Lower and Upper Falls.
+This 29 mile drive, which begins near Ashton, Idaho, provides some of the most spectacular scenery you will find in Idaho.
 There are plenty of breathtaking overlooks along the way for taking pictures.
 The drive is peaceful and uncrowded, with absolutely no feeling of being a tourist attraction.

-If you are lucky you may catch a glimpse of some wildlife, either along the drive or near the waterfall.
-Unfortunately, cows on the road were the extent of wildlife on either of our trips.
+If you are lucky, you may catch a glimpse of some wildlife, either along the drive or near the waterfall.
+Unfortunately, cows on the road were the extent of wildlife viewing on either of our trips.
 Mike & I were both so impressed with the drive, that we came back for a second (and third) visit!
 Mesa Falls is well worth a trip in itself, but if you are heading out to Yellowstone & limited on time, you might as well plan for a stop here along the way.
 The scenic drive is generally open from Mid-May until October.

 Golden Gate Bridge

 The Golden Gate Bridge is one of the most photographed bridges in the world, and for good reason.
-Driving across this bridge is an incredible experience, however, walking across it is a thrilling once in a lifetime experience.
+Driving across this bridge is an incredible experience, however, walking across it is a thrilling once-in-a- lifetime experience.
 Did you know that there is a 1.7 mile long pedestrian walkway along the bridge?
 What better way to experience the sights of San Francisco (which are fabulous, by the way) then by walking across this historic landmark?

 Great views of the San Francisco skyline and surrounding hilly landscape will have you reaching for your camera every step of the way.
 Don’t just drive across the bridge – the walk is a much more memorable experience!
 Yes, it is a little noisy and windy, but that is just part of the fun!
 Visit the Golden Gate Bridge website for information on operating dates and parking.
 There is no charge to walk across the bridge, so you can add this to your list of San Francisco freebies!